 In order to avail yourself of the mediation process, all documentation to consider your case must be provided to compliance.
 On collection cases, you must be current with filing requirements and current with deposits.

-Contact us to schedule a free, no-obligation consultation with a Cranston tax litigation attorney who can provide you more information about tax litigation or fast track mediation.
+Contact us so we can provide you more information about tax litigation or fast track mediation.